rhettg/agent/README.md

 ### Dialog

-The Agent is at root a data model for a dialog.
-It contains a sequence of messages between multiple entities (including `system`, `user`, `assistant`, and `function`).
+Agent is fundamentally a data model for a dialog.
+It contains a sequence of messages between entities (including `system`, `user`, `assistant`, and `function`).

-These messages are passed to a CompletionFunc which maybe be a chain of middleware providing additional functionality.
+When invoked, these messages are passed to a `CompletionFunc` which is ultimately a call to an LLM provider such as OpenAI.
+But through the use of Middleware can also provide significant flexibility and control.

 ### CompletionFunc